Kav-K/GPTDiscord/README.md

 - **AI-BASED SERVER MODERATION** - GPT3Discord now has a built-in AI-based moderation system that can automatically detect and remove toxic messages from your server.
 This is a great way to keep your server safe and clean, and it's completely automatic and **free**!
 Check out the commands section to learn how to enable it!

-- **Permanent memory with embeddings and PineconeDB finished!** - An initial alpha version of permanent memory is now done!
+- **Permanent memory with embeddings and <a href="https://www.pinecone.io/">Pinecone</a> finished!** - An initial alpha version of permanent memory is now done!
 This allows you to chat with GPT3 infinitely and accurately, and save tokens, by using embeddings. *Please read the Permanent Memory section for more information!*